-Other factors you may or may not want to consider are whether the HE institution is in a mission group and how they performed in the new Teaching Excellence Framework.
+Other factors you may or may not want to consider are whether the HE institution is in a mission group and what students who have completed their HE course go on to do.

 Many UK universities are part of a group, called a mission group.
 These include the Russell Group, University Alliance and Million +.
 Some universities choose not to be part of any group – and this shouldn’t be viewed negatively.

 What do students who have completed this course go on to do?
 The government Discover Uni website includes data on the most recent Graduate Outcomes Survey from students 15 months after they finish their course, as well as The Longitudinal Education Outcomes (LEO) data which shows earnings data for the same group of students three and five years after their graduation, by broad subject area.

 Entry requirements: what do you need to get in?